samwherever/samallen.pro/docs/portfolio/api_documentation.md

 #### Developer Center

-With <a href="http://readme.com" target="_blank">Readme</a>, I created a CI/CD-based API documentation site that lets developers test REST calls in their production environments, as well as writing sample API workflows.
+With <a href="http://readme.com" target="_blank">Readme</a>, I created an API documentation site that lets developers test REST calls in their production environments, as well as writing sample API workflows.

 ![The Sertifi REST API Readme](../assets/readme.png)